Magicshine SEEME DV

 The installation of the Magicshine SEEMEE DV Camera Taillight is very easy.
 Take the seat post mount, wrap the strap around the seat post, then slip the strap onto the T-shaped hook.
 Once the mount is installed, attach the SEEMEE DV.

-The Magicshine SEEME DV is attached to the mount by inserting quarter into the mount then rotating the light 90 degrees.
+The Magicshine SEEME DV attaches to the mount by inserting quarter into the mount then rotating the light 90 degrees.
 Start with the light horizontally the turn the light downwards.

 The mount looks to be a proprietary quarter-turn mount but it looks exactly like the tried and tested Garmin quarter-turn mount, but this is a miniature version of it.